flotpython/tools/pdf/README.md

 # HOW TO

+## Update July 2023

+hopefuly the last one...

+* due to space limitations, the complete pdf covers only the first 7 weeks

+* about svg insertion
+  * uninstall the Inkspace app (if present)
+  * use `brew install inkscape` to install the command-line tool
+  * result is not perfect at all, but it's OK (only 2 notebooks, and 4 figures)

 ## Update May 2020

 I took some time to move to a more recent version of nbconvert